Paranoia, hysterics, and pyromania fuel this democratic game of burn or be burned.

 Step back in time to a dark period in human history when frenzy and paranoia dominated peoples’ perception of ‘the other’, driving communities all throughout Europe to take the most extreme measures against their fellow man… or woman, as history would have it.

-Burn the Witch is a party game of social deduction designed for five to fifteen players, divided into two factions pitted against one another in their bid for survival.
-Players represent houses, comprised two to four villagers, seeking to advance the cause of either the witches or the zealots.
-With witches constituting a minority of the village, their only chance for survival is dependent on their ability to employ cunning and misdirection as they seek to outwit the rest of their community, and turn their neighbors’ paranoia and pyromania back onto themselves.
+Burn the Witch is a party game of social deduction designed for five to fifteen players, whose job is to root out every trace of witchcraft from their otherwise wholesome village.
+Players represent houses, comprised of two to four villagers, seeking to advance the cause of either the witches or the zealots.
+With witches constituting a minority of the village, their only chance for survival is to employ cunning and misdirection as they seek to outwit the rest of their community, and turn their neighbors’ paranoia and pyromania back onto themselves. .

-The game ends when the villagers have either enkindled every last witch or else have condemned enough villagers to the stake that the zealots no longer hold a sufficient majority, at which point the witch-hunt is brought to a close—the witches win.
+The game typically runs for 60-120 minutes and concludes when the villagers have either enkindled every living witch or else have condemned enough innocents to the stake that the zealots no longer hold a sufficient majority, at which point the witch-hunt is brought to an close—the witches win.

 Take on the mantle of history's most (in)famous rulers!
 Compete across time against Alexander the Great, Cleopatra VII, Suleiman the Magnificent, or Queen Elizabeth I, as you seek to amass the greatest domain in all of history.
 The first player to complete a diverse citizenry, consisting of six distinct castes of citizens, will reign supreme!